How To Take The Athens Airport Bus

 A ferry at Rafina port in Athens

-Rafina is a much friendlier port than Piraeus, and it’s a lot closer to the airport.
+Rafina is a much smaller and friendlier port than Piraeus, and it’s a lot closer to the airport.
 So if your plan is to head straight to the islands, check out if there’s a ferry departing from Rafina to your island of choice.

 FAQs about Athens airport